nullptrninja/discord-vaccine-finder-bot/README.md

 ## Shortcuts
 One of the most common actions will be to list providers by state/city.
 For that, the bot has a short-form command:
 `!vac {provider} {state} {city}`

 Instead of `!vaccine` being the trigger word, we use `!vac`.
-The `provider`, `state` parameters are still required but `city` remains options.
+The `provider`, `state` parameters are still required but `city` remains optional.
 This is just an alias for the `schedules` command, so if you goof up the error message will reference the `schedules` command anyway.

+## Notes
+Because of the structured command parsing, you might write something that looks silly but for now that's just how it is.
+Here's a list of odd quirks so far:

+ 1. When using the `nys` provider, it's fairly obvious that your state is `NY` but you still need to specify _something_ as the state since the `schedules` command requires a state to be specified.
+Here's how that looks:
+    `!vaccine schedules nys ny`
+  However, for `nys` we force the state to be `ny` internally, so you can write literally anything in that parameter: `!vaccine schedules nys derp` and it'll be okay.
+The `city` parameter remains the same though, so you can still specify a city with a non-sense state: `!vaccine schedules nys derp queens`.